tkareine/jekyll-minibundle/README.md

 [![CI](https://github.com/tkareine/jekyll-minibundle/workflows/CI/badge.svg)][MinibundleCI]

-A straightforward asset bundling plugin for [Jekyll], utilizing external minification tool of your choice.
-It provides asset concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.
+A straightforward asset bundling plugin for [Jekyll], utilizing external asset conversion/minification tool of your choice.
+The plugin provides asset concatenation for bundling and asset fingerprinting with [MD5] digest for cache busting.

 There are no runtime dependencies, except for the minification tool used for bundling (fingerprinting has no dependencies).